 The street fight in the beginning – the fight between the tattooed Manipuri rebel and Chungneijang is bizarre and looks straight out of a patchy period drama.
 There’s no doubting the sequence but the shabby treatment makes it laughable.

 Then there’s Sasha, the German fighter.
 Straight out of the Clubber Lang clan, she keeps glaring, rabbit punching and growls in the ring like a drugged animal.

+Now let’s talk about the technicality of boxing.
 Every bout goes the same way – lose at first and then make a rousing comeback.
-There’s no change of strategy whatsoever!
+There’s no change of strategy whatsoever.
+Never.

 So what should we do, coach?

 “It’s going to be a tough fight!” – He says in a stern voice.
-Come on, even Kabir Khan chalked out more strategies, however flawed, in Chak de India!
+Come on, even Kabir Khan chalked out more strategies in Chak de India.

 There were plenty more.

-Bhag Milkha Bhag was over-the-top but at least, it kept the spirit of Milkha Singh alive because Farhan Akhtar ran and didn’t act.
-Priyanka Chopra acts and over-acts but doesn’t box.
-She purrs at the best!
+Bhag Milkha Bhag was over-the-top but at least, it kept the spirit of Milkha Singh alive because Farhan Akhtar didn’t act.
+He ran, he ran real hard.
+Priyanka Chopra acts and over-acts but doesn’t box, even once.
+She purrs at the best.